Testing with TestClient

 Basic usage

-Pass the same bootstrap callable you use with stario serve (see Testing — pattern 1) so routes, mounts, and url_for match production.
-Use TestClient(app_factory=lambda: build_app()) when each test needs a fresh App (see Testing — API).
+Pass the same bootstrap callable you use with stario serve (see Testing — pattern 1) so routes and middleware match production.
+Use TestClient(bootstrap, app_factory=build_app) when each test needs a fresh App — register routes in build_app(), keep bootstrap for shared setup/teardown only (see Testing — API).

 python